armyofkittens/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-*The Best time to launch a Theater kickstarter is in Spring/April *The worst time to launch a Theater kickstarter is at the very end of the year
+The Best time to launch a Theater kickstarter is in Spring/April, and the worst time to launch a Theater kickstarter is at the very end of the year.

 - What can you conclude about the Outcomes based on Goals?
-*The best Goal to Outcome is in the very low end as well as mid-to-high end
+The best goals to launch with are either extremely low, or in the mid-to-high range.

 - What are some limitations of this dataset?
-*There isn't anything granular enough to tell us which genre of play is more successful than another, for example romance vs. comedy
+There isn't anything granular enough to tell us which genre of play is more successful than another, for example romance vs. comedy.

 - What are some other possible tables and/or graphs that we could create?
-*The data in outcomes vs goals is not weighted by number of kickstarters, so would like to dig into theater outcomes by goal rather than percent successful.
+The data in outcomes vs goals is not weighted by number of kickstarters, so would like to dig into theater outcomes by goal rather than percent successful.